Arsenal manager Arteta tests positive for coronavirus with whole squad set to self-isolate | Goal.com

 “This is really disappointing but I took the test after feeling poorly," Arteta said.
 "I will be at work as soon as I’m allowed.”

-The Gunners were scheduled to face Brighton on Saturday but that is now set to be postponed.
+The Gunners were scheduled to face Brighton on Saturday but that is now set to be postponed with the Premier League to hold an emergency meeting on Friday morning to work out how to proceed with this weekend's games.

 News of Arteta's diagnosis follows on from reports that Manchester City defender Benjamin Mendy is self-isolating after a relative of his found themselves at the centre of a coronavirus scare.